 - cooked spinach

 Some legumes, beans, and seeds also contain more potassium, including:

 - chocolate (1.5-2.0 oz.)

 - salt-free broth

-People looking to limit their potassium levels may also need to avoid salt substitutes, which can contain higher levels of minerals, including potassium.
+People looking to limit their potassium levels may also need to avoid salt substitutes, which may contain higher levels of potassium.

 - Peel and rinse the vegetables under warm water.

 - Cut the vegetables into pieces that are 1/8 inch thick.

 - Soak them in warm water for at least 2 hours.
 Use 10 times as much water as there are vegetables.